 This is also a great way of letting Pinterest know what your new board is about.

 Always remember that Pinterest is a search engine, so in doing this you are clearly showing Pinterest what your boards and pins are about.

 All you need to to find quality content to re-pin is search the main keywords of one of your Pinterest boards, and then select from those pins that show up at the top.

 Pinterest ranks these pins highly for the keywords you searched for, so they are very relevant to your board, and by re-pinning you will be telling Pinterest exactly what your board is about.

-As well as this, you know that this content has succeeded in the past so you know it will do well in the future.
+Also, you know this content has succeeded in the past, so it should do well in the future too.